-Like any road user, the potential to damage a vehicle always exists.
-And like a motorist, cyclists can limit damage to their wallet by carrying insurance.
+Limit damage to your wallet by carrying insurance.
 I live in a town where wildly expensive cars are not uncommon.
 Even scraping one could result in being handed a repair bill for thousands of pounds.

 British Cycling– which sponsors British Cyclists in the Olympics- offer third-party liability insurance with membership.
 I emailed them and verified that Penny-Farthings were NOT excluded.
-And since it’s Group Cover, you get cover automatically without any questions about your cycling history.
+And since it’s Group Cover, cover is automatic without any questions about your cycling history.

 I carry my British Cycling membership card so if I’m involved in an accident I can give the other party my membership number in respect to exchanging insurance details.

-To take out a membership with British Cycling, click HERE.
+To gain insurance coverage through membership in British Cycling, click HERE.

 Damage to Self: Training & Protective Equipment

 Like any sport, the chance of injury from cyclist-error is high while learning and drops significantly as the rider gains competence.
 Reducing operator error is covered in the “Learning” section.
 Indeed, one never stops learning to ride a Penny-Farthing it’s been said 😉

 However, risk from external sources remains constant over time and is independent of a Penny-Farthing rider’s technical competence which is covered in this section under the below headings:

 – Risk Avoidance: Reducing Hazards BEFORE departing and Defensive Cycling DURING cycling